AtilaKzlts/Wholesaler-Analysis/README.md

 Consumers' shopping behavior is generally shaped in favor of business days.
 Weekday sales work against each category, with a significant decline especially in the Books category.

-### **Hypothesis testing**

-+ H₀ (Null Hypothesis): There is no statistically significant difference between the medians of weekday and weekend sales.
-In other words, sales have similar distribution on weekdays and weekends.

-+ H₁ (Alternative Hypothesis): There is a statistically significant difference between the medians of weekday and weekend sales.
-In other words, sales vary on different days of the week.

-Hypothesis Test Result:
-There is a statistically **significant difference** between weekday and weekend sales.

 ![image](https://github.com/AtilaKzlts/Wholesaler-Analysis/blob/main/assets/6.png)

 **Low Sales Differential Products:**